chobolife/study_english/englishstudy101.com/1_Absolute_Beginner/01_Level_1_American_English/01_I'm_fine.md

 If you say one of these, the other person will usually ask, _"Why, what's wrong?"_ to be polite.
 Then, you will have to explain!

-Another casual, but very common version of "How are you?" is
+Another casual, but very common version of _"How are you?"_ is
 > What's up?

 To reply, use a cheerful voice as you say:
 > Not much!\
 > Nothing much!

-Since "What's up" is just another way of saying "Hello", you can also reply with:
+Since _"What's up"_ is just another way of saying _"Hello"_, you can also reply with:
 > Hey!\
 > Hi!